sabio-engineering/cookbook-dvelp/product-org/roles/product-designer.md

 The Product Designer has two key stakeholder sets for communication:

 ### Internal
-* *Engineering:* Work closely with engineering teams to designer user journey's and provide clear and consistent feedback from customers
+* *Engineering:* Work closely with engineering teams to design user journey's and provide clear and consistent feedback from customers
 * *Sales & Marketing:* Provide relevant product design packs to support Sales and Marketing initiatives